 UC SAREP, working with county-based UC Cooperative Extension farm advisors, provides resources for agritourism operators and hosts California's statewide directory and calendar of agritourism operations.

 Our Current Projects:

-- Agritourism Intensive 2021 - Mostly virtual (meeting via Zoom) agritourism planning classes for farmers and ranchers, offered for SLO County region and Mendocino County region in Winter 2021
+- Agritourism Intensive 2021 - Virtual (meeting via Zoom) agritourism planning classes for farmers and ranchers, offered for SLO County region and Mendocino County region in Winter 2021

 Some recent projects and reports: